projectchrono/chrono/doxygen/documentation/manuals/chrono/motors.md

 ![](http://www.projectchrono.org/assets/manual/pic_ChLinkMotorLinear.png)

 Reactions and joint rotations/velocities are computed with respect to the *master frame*, that is frame F2.
-For example use ChLinkMotorLinear::GetMotorPos(), ChLinkMotorRotation::GetMotorPos_dt() and ChLinkMotorRotation::GetMotorPos_dtdt() to get the current motor displacement, velocity, acceleration.
+For example use ChLinkMotorLinear::GetMotorPos(), ChLinkMotorRotation::GetMotorPosDer() and ChLinkMotorRotation::GetMotorPosDer2() to get the current motor displacement, velocity, acceleration.

 By default, all linear motors also provide a prismatic constraint for the other relative degrees of freedom (translation about **Y**,**Z** and rotation about **RX**, **RY, **RZ**, except rotation translation Z that is the one controlled by the motor) so you do not need to create additional joints, like ChLinkLockPrismatic for example, to keep the two parts together.
 Anyway, if you prefer, this behavior can be changed by using the ChLinkMotorLinear::SetGuideConstraint() function, that can accept the following options: